estruyf/vscode-demo-time/README.md

       <code>highlight</code>
     </td>
     <td>
-      Highlight code in a file
+      Highlight code in a file.
+You can change the border color with the

+`demo-time.highlightBorderColor` setting.
     </td>
     <td>